XuewenWangUGA/pRMNE/README.md

 or click the download button on the GitHub page to download the .zip file, then uncompress the downloaded file.

+## Dependencies
+The pRMNE requires Python packages.
+The tested Python and packages are Python version 3.9.13, scipy 1.11.4, pandas 2.1.3.
+To install these packages before running the pRMNE:

+`pip install scipy`

+`pip install pandas`

 ## How to use

 Usage: